At the

-At the AI Horizons Summit, held last week at Bakery Square, leaders across technology, energy, finance, healthcare, and public policy came together to showcase why Pittsburgh is leading the charge in the AI revolution.
+AI Horizons Summit, held last week at Bakery Square, leaders across technology, energy, finance, healthcare, and public policy came together to showcase why Pittsburgh is leading the charge in the AI revolution.
+With all the right components along Penn Avenue, now commonly referred to as

 From major announcements and visionary keynotes to startup pitches and technical panels, here’s a recap of the conversations, collaborations, and commitments that made this year’s event one for the history books.